ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 Executable OCaml code consists primarily of functions, so it's beneficial to make them as concise and clear as possible.
 The function `g` is defined here using a shorter, more common, and maybe more intuitive syntax.

-In OCaml, functions may terminate without returning a value of the expected type by throwing an exception, which does not appear in its type.
+In OCaml, functions may terminate without returning the expected type value by throwing an exception, which does not appear in its type.
 There is no way to know if a function may raise an exception without inspecting its code.
 ```ocaml
 # raise;;
 - : exn -> 'a' = <fun>